 - The rate of caesarean sections in Hull has been increasing over time from 24.4% in 2014/15 to 32.4% in 2021/22, although the rate in Hull is statistically significantly lower than in England (34.7%).

 - Overall, 11.5% of births were multiple births in Hull in 2021 which is slightly lower than England (13.7%).
 The rate of premature births (less than 37 weeks gestation) in Hull has been gradually increasing since 2013-15 and for 2019-21 is statistically significantly higher than England (98.2 versus 77.9 per 1,000 live births and stillbirths with 24+ weeks gestation).
 The percentage of all babies (live births and stillbirths) born with a low birth weight (under 2,500 grams) or very low birth weight (under 1,500 grams) is higher in Hull compared to England, possibly because the rate of premature births was higher in Hull.
-Among babies born to term (37+ weeks gestation), the percentage of low birth weight babies was similar in Hull compared to England (2.9% versus 2.8%).
+Among babies born to term (37+ weeks gestation), the percentage of low birth weight babies was higher in Hull compared to England for the latest year 2022 (3.4% versus 2.9%) following an increase from 2.9% in Hull over the last year.

 The Population Affected – Why Is It Important?